Acts 17:18,32 - Compare All Versions

 At the phrase “raising him from the dead,” the listeners split: Some laughed at him and walked off making jokes; others said, “Let’s do this again.
 We want to hear more.”
 But that was it for the day, and Paul left.
 There were still others, it turned out, who were convinced then and there, and stuck with Paul—among them Dionysius the Areopagite and a woman named Damaris.

-And also some of the Epicurean and Stoic philosophers were conversing with him.
-Some were saying, “What would this idle babbler wish to say?”
+And some of the Epicurean and Stoic philosophers as well were conversing with him.
+Some were saying, “What could this scavenger of tidbits want to say?”
 Others, “He seems to be a proclaimer of strange deities,”—because he was preaching Jesus and the resurrection.

-Now when they heard of the resurrection of the dead, some began to sneer, but others said, “We shall hear you again concerning this.”
+Now when they heard of the resurrection of the dead, some began to scoff, but others said, “We shall hear from you again concerning this.”

 And some of the Epicurean and Stoic philosophers began to engage in conversation with him.
 And some said, “What could this idle babbler [with his eclectic, scrap-heap learning] have in mind to say?”
 Others said, “He seems to be a proclaimer of strange deities”—because he was preaching the good news about Jesus and the resurrection.